schedin/klerk-todo/README.md

 # klerk-todo

 A TODO management system demonstrating [Klerk Framework](https://github.com/klerk-framework/klerk).
-It also features an auto-generated MCP (Model Context Protocol) server, and chat interface with an MCP client and LLM integration.
+It also features an auto-generated MCP (Model Context Protocol) server and chat interface with an MCP client and LLM integration.

 ## 🏗️ Architecture Overview